 Each time I met with this client, it became more and more obvious that he valued our empathy, or understanding of his situation, more than he did the actual business we did together.
 He expected to receive concessions whenever he needed them.
 He used us as a pawn in his political games.
 He didn’t care about finding a mutually beneficial relationship or compensating us appropriately for our work.
 He considered the work we were doing together, and the great references he’d give for our work, to be a “favor” and expected us to return the favor whenever requested.

-We worked to slowly wean him off of this addition and to ensure we were delivering on a strong value proposition.
+We worked to slowly wean him off of this addiction and to ensure we were delivering on a strong value proposition.
 As we did, the relationship soured.

 We said no.